WXDU: 1974 – WDUR/WDUK

 Progressive rock grew to make up half of WDUK's programming, but the continued weak reception prompted management to look into alternatives.
 The decision was made to research the possibility of going FM.
 1980 ended with two significant announcements: an open frequency had been found for an FM station (88.7), and WDBS was moving off-campus, allowing WDUK to move into larger studios.

 Getting an FM station on the air is no trivial task: among other things, WDUK would need a large amount of funding, university support, an FCC license, and a place to put the transmitter.
 The decision on where to put the transmitter was pivotal.
 Due to nearby stations of 88.5 and 88.9, a new station on 88.7 would not be able to operate at a very high power level.
 If the transmitter were put on campus, it could operate at a couple of hundred watts of power, and could reach almost a hundred square miles.
-If the transmitter were put at a location in the Duke Forest in Hillsborough, NC, it could operate at over one thousand watts, and could reach over three hundred square miles.
+If the transmitter were put at a location in the Duke Forest in Hillsborough, North Carolina, it could operate at over one thousand watts, and could reach over three hundred square miles.
 The latter option would be a gamble, however, as studies showed that reception on campus could turn out to be marginal.

 Enticed by the offer of a larger coverage area, the management decided to put the transmitter in Hillsborough, and an FCC application was prepared (a lengthy process).
 WDUK continued to operate, and by this time progressive rock had entirely taken over the station's programming.
 Disaster was to strike, though; in January 1982, just as WDBS had finally left and WDUK was getting ready to begin building its new studios, the 32-year-old transmission system died.
 The entire spring semester of 1982 was spent repairing the old transmitters.